-Delaware County will be an important partner for the feasibility study, design, engineering, and construction of the PECO Corridor Trail.
+Delaware County will take the lead for the feasibility study, design, engineering, and construction of the PECO Corridor Trail.
 Chadds Ford Township will take the lead for the feasibility study, design, engineering, and construction of the following local/community bicycle and pedestrian facilities, as deemed appropriate.